How to eat more sustainably

 Food plays a major role in human health – and has a huge impact on the environment from its production, processing and disposal.
 With more plant-based choices that are tasty, affordable and wholesome, you can easily eat your way to a lower carbon footprint.

 If you have a garden or a balcony, you can make compost from most kitchen scraps, rather than send them to a landfill.
-And why not grow your own vegetables from the roots that you would otherwise throw away?
-You can put the bottom of a lettuce or a spring onion into a small jar of water and, once rooted, plant on in soil.
+And why not grow your own vegetables from the roots that you otherwise throw away?
+You can put the bottom of a lettuce stem or a spring onion into a small jar of water and, once rooted, plant it in soil.

-As for food packaging – all those wrappers, cartons, jars and tins – you can save time and keep your home neater with a separate container for each type of recyclable material.
-There’s a wide range of both freestanding and built-in options, such as HÅLLBAR series, to keep mess out of sight until recycling day.
+As for food packaging – all those boxes, jars and cans – you can save time and keep your home neater with a separate container for each type of recyclable material.
+There’s a wide range of both freestanding and built-in options, such as HÅLLBAR series, to keep your home neater with a separate container for recyclable materials.

 Then you can give yourself a pat on the back for giving those unwanted materials a new purpose in life.